mjhea0/mjhea0.github.com/_posts/2019/2019-05-17-dockerizing-a-react-app.markdown

       - NODE_ENV=development
 ```

 Take note of the volumes.
-Without the data volume (`'/app/node_modules'`), the *node_modules* directory would be overwritten by the mounting of the host directory at runtime.
+Without the [anonymous](https://success.docker.com/article/Different_Types_of_Volumes) volume (`'/app/node_modules'`), the *node_modules* directory would be overwritten by the mounting of the host directory at runtime.
 In other words, this would happen:

 - *Build* - The `node_modules` directory is created in the image.
 - *Run* - The current directory is mounted into the container, overwriting the `node_modules` that were installed during the build.